1N3/Sn1per/README.md

 * **DISCOVER:** Parses all hosts on a subnet/CIDR (ie. 192.168.0.0/16) and initiates a sniper scan against each host.
 Useful for internal network scans.
 * **PORT:** Scans a specific port for vulnerabilities.
 Reporting is not currently available in this mode.
 * **FULLPORTONLY:** Performs a full detailed port scan and saves results to XML.
 * **WEB:** Adds full automatic web application scans to the results (port 80/tcp & 443/tcp only).
 Ideal for web applications but may increase scan time significantly.
 * **WEBPORTHTTP:** Launches a full HTTP web application scan against a specific host and port.
 * **WEBPORTHTTPS:** Launches a full HTTPS web application scan against a specific host and port.
+* **WEBSCAN:** Launches a full HTTP & HTTPS web application scan against via Burpsuite and Arachni.

 ## SAMPLE REPORT:
 https://gist.github.com/1N3/8214ec2da2c91691bcbc

 ## LICENSE:
-This software is free to distribute, modify and use with the condition that credit is provided to the creator (@xer0dayz @XeroSecurity) and is not for commercial use.
+This software is free to distribute, modify and use with the condition that credit is provided to the creator (@xer0dayz @XeroSecurity) and is not for commercial use or resold and rebranded.
 Permission to distribute any part of the code for sale is strictly prohibited.

+## LEGAL DISCLAIMER:
+You may not rent or lease, distribute, modify, sell or transfer the software to a third party.
+Sn1per Community is free for distribution, and modification with the condition that credit is provided to the creator and not used for commercial use.
+You may not use software for illegal or nefarious purposes.
+No liability for consequential damages to the maximum extent permitted by all applicable laws.
+In no event shall XeroSecurity or any person be liable for any consequential, reliance, incidental, special, direct or indirect damages whatsoever (including without limitation, damages for loss of business profits, business interruption, loss of business information, personal injury, or any other loss) arising out of or in connection with the use or inability to use this product, even if XeroSecurity has been advised of the possibility of such damages.

-## DONATIONS:
+## COPYRIGHT:
-Donations are welcome.
-This will help fascilitate improved features, frequent updates and better overall support for sniper.
-- [x] BTC 1Fav36btfmdrYpCAR65XjKHhxuJJwFyKum
-- [x] ETH 0x20bB09273702eaBDFbEE9809473Fd04b969a794d
-- [x] LTC LQ6mPewec3xeLBYMdRP4yzeta6b9urqs2f
-- [x] XMR 4JUdGzvrMFDWrUUwY3toJATSeNwjn54LkCnKBPRzDuhzi5vSepHfUckJNxRL2gjkNrSqtCoRUrEDAgRwsQvVCjZbS3EN24xprAQ1Z5Sy5s
-- [x] ZCASH t1fsizsk2cqqJAjRoUmXJSyoVa9utYucXt7
+The software code and logos are owned by XeroSecurity and protected by United States copyright and/or patent laws of international treaty provisions.
+All rights reserved.